mzabani/codd/README.md

 # Folder where files will be created with checksums of DB objects.
 This folder will be
 # wiped clean by codd every time it's necessary
-CODD_CHECKSUM_DIR=sql-migrations/on-disk-hashes
+CODD_CHECKSUM_DIR=sql-migrations/on-disk-cksums

-# Space separated schemas to hash
+# Space separated schemas to checksum
 CODD_SCHEMAS=public

 # Space separated roles other than the ones specified above that must also be considered